slime/slime/README.md

 * Contribs are first class SLY citizens and enabled by default
 * Use ASDF to loads contribs on demand.

-SLY tracks SLIME's bugfixes and familar features are still available (debugger, inspector, xref, etc...), with better a integration between themselves.
+SLY tracks SLIME's bugfixes and all its familar features (debugger, inspector, xref, etc...) are still available , but with better integration.

 Read about the reasons for forking [here][2] and see the [NEWS.md][6] for complete list of differences between the two projects.